 - Nasal Cones – Nasal cones are dilators that improve airflow through your nose.
 They can help improve nasal airflow at night, which alleviates snoring symptoms.

 - Mouth Guards – A healthcare provider may recommend an oral appliance that helps keep your jaw in the proper position for air to flow.
 Though often called by the same name, the mouth guards used for snoring vary from those used in sports and for nighttime teeth grinding.

 - Surgery – If all other options fail, you may want to consider surgery.
-There are many different types of surgeries that can help snorers, including Laser-assisted uvulapalatoplasty (LUAP), which reduces tissue in the soft palate.
+There are many different types of surgeries that can help snorers, including uvulopalatopharyngoplasty (UPPP), which reduces soft tissue in the soft palate.
 Septoplasty, which straightens a deviated septum in the nose, can also create more room for airflow.
 If large tonsils are impeding your breathing, your doctor may also recommend a tonsillectomy.

 How Common is Snoring?

 About 45% of the population snores occasionally, while 25% deal with it on a regular basis.
 Even so, some groups snore more than others, such as:

 - Older People – Muscle tone tends to decrease as people age, and when that happens in facial tissues, it can block airways and cause folks to snore.